 The airport is situated about 5 miles away from Manhattan Beach, 9 miles from Santa Monica, 13 miles from Beverly Hills, 14 miles from Hollywood, and 17 miles from downtown LA.
+You can also take the shuttle from San Diego to LAX.
 There are a variety of ways to reach LAX however, some transport alternatives are better than others.

 The most affordable alternative is to use public transportation or scheduled bus services, but it’s not the most convenient option.
 If you’d like to pick up your luggage from the curb, you’ll have to make an appointment for a Los Angeles luxury car service.
 Travelers may also make use of Uber, Lyft, or other ride-hailing services to get out of LAX and then transfer to the pick-up location.